Are you looking for an easy way to print WooCommerce order emails?

 Now let’s look at ways to log your order emails.
 We’ll use the WP Mail SMTP plugin for this.

-WP Mail SMTP will log all of your sent emails and let you print them out in different ways.
+WP Mail SMTP will log all of your sent emails. let you print them out in different ways, and even test WooCommerce emails for deliverability.

 We’re going to use a plugin to log your WooCommerce order emails so you can print them out.
 You’ll need the Pro version to turn on email logging for WooCommerce.